huyang117/JavaScript-learning-notes/7-OOP.md

   writable: false,
 });
 ```
-If we run the `for-in` loop again afterwards, only `name` will be logged.
+Then, if we run the `for-in` loop again afterwards, only `name` will be logged.